 Rather than our objective crowd calendars, those are our subjective picks for when to visit.
 In addition to wait times, those rankings take other things into account: seasonal offerings like Christmas & Halloween, weather, new attractions, and more.
 If you find the crowd calendars intimidating, go with the Best & Worst Months post instead.

 The good news is that, as a general rule, lower prices and crowds coincide with one another.
 Meaning that if you book your trip around the cheapest dates, you’re more likely to also have lower crowds.
 Prices are higher and discounts are weaker when crowds are higher, meaning you get hit with a double-whammy if visiting during these times of the year.
 (Spoiler: the highest prices and crowds both occur when school is out of session.)

-When determining when to visit, seasonal events cannot be overlooked.
 The holiday season is our favorite time of year at Walt Disney World.
-If you’re thinking of a November or December vacation, start by reading our Ultimate Guide to Christmas at Walt Disney World.
+It’s not even a close call.
+If we could only visit Walt Disney World one month of the year for the rest of our lives, we’d pick November or December.
+(Super-specifically, we’d pick the week after Thanksgiving that straddles the two months.)
+If you’re thinking of a holiday vacation, we’d implore you to start by reading our Ultimate Guide to Christmas at Walt Disney World.